 - Maintain awareness of neighboring land use changes and impact on physical plant.

-- Engage greater Heathwood community to assist in caring for physical plant.
+- Engage the greater Heathwood community to assist in caring for physical plant.

 5. Community Engagement & Communication: Research, design, and implement a comprehensive plan for effective engagement, communication, and inclusive community building that best articulates the execution of its mission, strengthens the Heathwood community, drives enrollment, and increases fundraising.